-If you enjoy toast sliced as thick as a good book and cup of coffee while being surrounded by old-world charm, you will love Japanese Kissaten.
+If you enjoy toast sliced as thick as a good book and cup of coffee while being surrounded by old-world charm, you will love Japanese kissaten.
 When I first came to Japan in the 90’s, these were the only places to get coffee but in recent times, they seem to have lost favor as the big coffee giants dominate the main shopping areas.
 Teranishi does not disappoint, the morning set is a basket filled with giant wedges of buttered toast, smothered with a variety of jams next to a mountain size heap of cabbage salad topped with a boiled egg and roll of sliced ham garnish.
 It is served with a blend coffee.
 Teranishi’s blend coffee is a combination of 3 different roasted coffees, it is full-bodied and delicious served in a signature Teranishi coffee mug.

-- Open Monday to Saturday 7:30-19:00 (Closed Sundays)
+- Open Monday to Saturday 07:30-19:00 (Closed Sundays)

 - Cash only

-- Japanese (katakana) menu
+- (Good) English menu & Japanese (katakana) menu

 - No English speaking staff